 Two Factor / TOTP

-Safeguard accounts with a two-factor implementation that supports both Authenticator apps and SMS.
+Safeguard accounts with a two-factor implementation that supports Authenticator apps.
 Comes installed with industry best practices to deter bad actors.

 Level: Easy